How Sales Reps Use G2 to Close More Deals & Work Less

 The Compounding Effect of Small Gains

 Sales productivity improvements compound in ways that are easy to underestimate.
 If you save each rep 5 hours per week on non-selling activities, that is 260 hours per year, per rep. For a team of 20 reps, that is 5,200 hours of recovered selling time annually.

 Even a modest conversion rate on that additional time translates to significant revenue.

-The teams that win are not necessarily the ones with the most reps.
-They are the ones where every rep is spending the highest possible percentage of their time on revenue-generating activities, equipped with the tools and information they need to move fast when opportunities are in front of them.
+The teams that win are not the ones with the most reps.
+They are the ones where every rep spends the highest possible percentage of their time on revenue-generating activities.

 Frequently Asked Questions